fastai/course20/docs/start_scaleway.md

 scw instance server stop <instance_id>
 ```

-When you have finished the course; you can delete the GPU instance einter from the Scaleway Elements Console or by using the CLI:
+When you have finished the course; you can delete the GPU instance either from the Scaleway Elements Console or by using the CLI:

 ```
 scw instance server delete <instance_id>